sonercafer/HepsiMars/README.md

 Welcome to HepsiMars!

-I developed the project for job case!
+I developed the project for study case!

 Thank you, HepsiBurada!